The nights are drawing in and it’s getting chilly, so it’s time to dig out the big coat!

 Burns can be caused by all kinds of sources.
-But naturally this time of year, we want you to be up to speed on burns caused by fire.
+But at this time of year, when the sky is lit up most Saturday evenings, we want you to be up to speed on burns caused by fire.

 What would you do in an emergency?

-Pensioners and infants are most at risk, especially if burns involve the airways, or if they cover a large area of the body.
-Yet, regardless of the cause, they usually require the same treatment.
+Pensioners and infants are most at risk; especially if burns involve the airways, or if they cover a large area of the body.
+Regardless of the cause, they usually require the same treatment.

 And it’s that simple!
-Remember to practice the 3 C’s in the event of any burns emergency.
-But most importantly, have fun this Guy Fawkes night?
+Remember to practice ‘SCALDS’ in the event of any burns emergency.
+But most importantly, have fun!